mathigon/textbooks/content/circles-and-pi/content.md

 It also worked well with their existing base-60 number system (since `6 xx 60 = 360`).
-This system is the reason why we still have 60 seconds in a minute, and 60 minutes in an hour – even though most other units are measured in base 10 (e.g. 10 years in a decade, or 100 years in a century).
+This system is the reason why we still have 60 seconds in a minute and 60 minutes in an hour – even though most other units are measured in [base 10](gloss:base-10) (e.g. 10 years in a decade, or 100 years in a century).

 ::: column.grow